 The highest ratings given by the independent investment research firm Morningstar

-Morningstar Star Ratings reflect performance of Series F units as of February 29, 2020 and are subject to change monthly.
-The ratings are an objective, quantitative measure of a fund's historical risk-adjusted performance relative to other funds in its category.
+Morningstar Star Ratings reflect performance of Series F as of January 31, 2022 and are subject to change monthly.
+The ratings are an objective, quantitative measure of a fund’s historical risk-adjusted performance relative to other funds in its category.
 Only funds with at least a three-year track record are considered.
-The overall star rating for a fund is a weighted combination calculated from a fund's 3, 5, and 10-year returns, as available, measured against the 91-day Treasury bill and peer group returns.
+The overall star rating for a fund is a weighted combination calculated from a fund’s 3, 5, and 10-year returns, as available, measured against the 91-day treasury bill and peer group returns.
 A fund can only be rated if there are a sufficient number of funds in its peer group to allow comparison for at least three years.
 If a fund scores in the top 10% of its fund category, it gets 5 stars; if it falls in the next 22.5%, it receives 4 stars; a place in the middle 35% earns a fund 3 stars; those in the next 22.5% receive 2 stars; and the lowest 10% receive 1 star.
-For more details on the calculation of Morningstar Star Ratings, see morningstar.ca.
+For more details on the calculation of Morningstar Star Ratings, see www.morningstar.ca.

 FundGrade A+® is used with permission from Fundata Canada Inc., all rights reserved.
 The annual FundGrade A+® Awards are presented by Fundata Canada Inc. to recognize the “best of the best” among Canadian investment funds.
 The FundGrade A+® calculation is supplemental to the monthly FundGrade ratings and is calculated at the end of each calendar year.
 The FundGrade rating system evaluates funds based on their risk-adjusted performance, measured by Sharpe Ratio, Sortino Ratio, and Information Ratio.
 The score for each ratio is calculated individually, covering all time periods from 2 to 10 years.
 The scores are then weighted equally in calculating a monthly FundGrade.
 The top 10% of funds earn an A Grade; the next 20% of funds earn a B Grade; the next 40% of funds earn a C Grade; the next 20% of funds receive a D Grade; and the lowest 10% of funds receive an E Grade.
 To be eligible, a fund must have received a FundGrade rating every month in the previous year.
 The FundGrade A+® uses a GPA-style calculation, where each monthly FundGrade from “A” to “E” receives a score from 4 to 0, respectively.
 A fund’s average score for the year determines its GPA.
 Any fund with a GPA of 3.5 or greater is awarded a FundGrade A+® Award.
 For more information, see www.FundGradeAwards.com.
 Although Fundata makes every effort to ensure the accuracy and reliability of the data contained herein, the accuracy is not guaranteed by Fundata.